DamianPyCoder/Program___DjangoReact___DigitalRestaurantMenu/readme.md

      - [x] 142.
 Rendering orders list
      - [x] 143.
 Button to request the bill
      - [x] 144.
 Preparing the bill creation
-     - [x

-] 145.
+     - [x] 145.
 Validating if the bill has been requested
      - [x] 146.
 Generating the QR code for each table
      - [x] 147.
 Preparing an account on Heroku
      - [x] 148.
 Configuring and deploying the Django app